tanchuanxin/cs3245_homework_4/README.txt

                 .
 The number of valid partial phrase occurences found per document is normalized by the maximum number of valid partial phrases found across all documents.
 It  will be used later by multiplication with a pre-determined phrasal weight modifier to be added to the base score for free text search

             3. Generate score modifiers for boolean constraints .
-Assume boolean query, even if the underlying is a free text query. get the count of partial intersections of documents between query terms (recall words and phrases are considered terms), e.g. for <a AND b AND c AND d>, if we satisfy <a AND b>, <a AND d>, we still get a count of 2 for the number of partial boolean constraints satisfied
+Assume boolean query, even if the underlying is a free text query. get the count of partial intersections of documents between query terms (recall words and phrases are considered terms), e.g. for <a AND b AND c AND d>, if we satisfy <a AND b>, <a AND d>, we still get a count of 2 for the number of partial boolean constraints satisfied.
+Basically, we count the number of AND (same docID) terms we could find in our corpus.
                     .
 For every term in the words list and phrases list .
 Obtain the strict intersection of the valid document ids for that term, using the posting list.
                             .
 For words, the valid document ids are simply the documents that the word appears in